Mogatus/XynaAppManager/Stories.md

 Status: done <br>
 Description:<br>
 * Applications are loaded from file and displayed in a table like GUI (treeview)
-* Default for searching the file is the local folder
+* Default folder is the local folder

 ## Story: Change Versions of applications